 Increasing pressure to meet state standards, cutbacks in funding and programs all have put an enormous load on career and technical education instructors.
 In a time when cutting back has become the norm, the one area CTE teachers should not compromise is that of the career and technical student organization (CTSO).

 According to the Association for Career and Technical Education (ACTE), “CTSOs play an important part in preparing young people to become productive citizens and to assume roles of leadership in their communities.
 These organizations provide a unique program of career and leadership development, motivation, and recognition for secondary and post-secondary students.”

 CTSOs have been proven to be extremely valuable and effective instructional tools.
 A CTSO, when implemented correctly by a dedicated and trained CTE instructor, is an integral part of a well-structured, high-performing CTE program.
-CTSOs are designed to be “intracurricular” and NOT just extracurricular or add-ons to a program.
+CTSOs are designed to be integrated directly into the curriculum; they are NOT just extracurricular or add-ons to a program.
 CTSOs are NOT just “clubs” or merely “competitions.”
 They are much, MUCH more.

 CTSO activities are integral to career and technical education when they: